catseye/Robin/README.md

 To use it, you'll need an implementation of Haskell installed (typically either `ghc` or Hugs).

 First, clone this repository and `cd` into the repo directory.

-If you have `cabal` installed you can run

-    cabal v2-build

-and the executable will be built somewhere under `dist-newstyle`.
-The driver script `bin/robin` will look for it and execute it.

-If you do not have `cabal`, you can run
+Then run

-    make exe
+    make

+If you have `cabal` installed, the Makefile will use it to build the `robin` executable, and this will take care of obtaining and building the dependencies.

-to build the reference interpreter.
-(Note that in this case, you will need to ensure you have dependencies like `parsec` and `random` installed, yourself.)
+If you do not have `cabal`, the Makefile will use `ghc` directly to build the executable, but in this case, you will need to ensure you have dependencies like `parsec` and `random` installed, yourself.
-It will also build the standard library (`pkg/stdlib.robin`).
-This same Makefile can be used to build the JavaScript version of the interpreter, with `make web`.

-If you don't have `ghc` at all, no executable will be built; but that's OK, because in this case the `bin/robin` script will fall back to using `runhaskell` or `runhugs` instead.
+(If you don't have `ghc` at all, no executable will be built; but that's OK, because in this case the `bin/robin` driver script will fall back to using `runhaskell` or `runhugs` instead.)

+In any case, the Makefile will also build build the standard library (`pkg/stdlib.robin`).
+And this same Makefile can be used to build the JavaScript version of the interpreter, with `make web`.

-After building (if you can), you can run the Robin interpreter using the driver script in `bin`, on one of the example Robin sources in `eg` like so:
+After running `make`, you can run the Robin interpreter using the driver script in `bin`, on one of the example Robin sources in `eg` like so:

     bin/robin pkg/stdlib.robin eg/hello-world.robin